TaqiRaza512/Tower-Of-Hanoi/README.md

 - CSS: For styling and responsive design.

 ## How to Play
-- Access the game at [Tower of Hanoi Game](tower-of-hanoi-chi.vercel.app).
+- Access the game at [tower-of-hanoi-chi.vercel.app](https://tower-of-hanoi-chi.vercel.app)
 - Follow the rules: Only one disk can be moved at a time, and a larger disk cannot be placed on top of a smaller disk.

 ## Setup and Installation